 Mountain Province brands itself as the only province in the entire country with an English name.
 But there is more to that.
 Along with its rather peculiar name, Mountain Province offers unique destinations worthy of appreciation and further exploration.
+From cascading waterfalls, mystic lakes, towering peaks, mossy forests, uncharted rivers, to sacred graves, hot springs, rice terraces and many more.
 There is so much to see and experience here.
 Take note.
 Most of the tourism spots mentioned here are off-beaten, meaning, they are not spoiled by the damaging impacts of mass tourism.
-Now, here are the top 20 must-see tourist spots of Mountain Province.
+Now, here are the top 20 must-see tourist spots in Mountain Province.

 1. Mt.
 Amuyao (Barlig), Mountain Province

 Mt Amuyao in Barlig rises to more than 2, 702-2,862 MASL, making it one of the highest peaks in the Philippines and in Mountain Province.
 Thick mossy and pine forests cover the mountain slopes, providing haven for endemic and endangered species such as deer, wild pigs, cloud rats, and civet cats.
 The trek to Mt Amuyao’s summit takes four to five hours, depending on one’s pace.
 While atop, one can have a panoramic view of the mountain ranges of Sadanga, Sagada, Bontoc, Bauko, as well as the provinces of Kalinga and Ifugao.
 The distant plains of Cagayan Valley are also visible.
 During early morning, breathtaking sea of clouds occasionally appears.
 Stunning views of sunrise and sunset best complement these.
 Relatedly, Mt.
 Amuyao maybe one of the leading tourist spots in Mountain Province.